 Xmas Scan

-Xmas scan is similar to null scan, but involves sending a TCP packet with the FIN, PSH, and URG flags set to each port on the target system.
+Xmas scan is similar to a null scan but involves sending a TCP packet with the FIN, PSH, and URG flags set to each port on the target system.
 If a RST packet is received, the port is considered closed.
 If no response is received, the port is considered open.
-This technique is also difficult to detect, as it doesn’t generate any network traffic.
+This technique is also difficult to detect, as it generates no network traffic.
 Here’s an example of how to perform an Xmas scan using nmap:

 nmap -sX 192.168.1.1